 Task-specific training refers to training the exact movement or activity you are trying to improve.

 This type of training is all about being specific.
-For example, if you want to get better at standing from a chair without using your hands, you must practice standing from a chair without using your hands.
+For example, if you want to improve your ability to stand from a chair without using your hands, you must practice standing from a chair without using your hands.

 Just like an athlete, training in specific, repetitive ways helps to improve the carryover of the activity from the clinic to your daily life and activities.
 Repetition is a critical factor in the success of this type of training, ensuring that the motor pattern being taught or practiced becomes a habit.